 Understanding Skillz's Unusual Options Activity

-Skillz (NYSE:SKLZ) shares experienced unusual options activity on Monday.
-The stock price moved down to $14.78 following the option alert.
+On Thursday, shares of Skillz (NYSE:SKLZ) saw unusual options activity.
+After the option alert, the stock price moved down to $14.1.

 - Trade Type: CALL